kdc898/auto-save-backup/README.md

 Iterative save: this program saves a specified number of backup copies.
 For example, if there are 3 backups, they would be backupName, backupName1, backupName2.
 File backupName is the most recent backup, while backupName2 is the oldest.
 This provides savepoints to return to.

 Further development:
-Package project for install
+More robust error handling, especially for fileNumeral helper function Package project for install
 Create a GUI for ease of use